lingyanzhou/JavaFX-Notes/chapter4-property-binding.md

 * `ChangeListener` can be attached to or detached from an `Observable` through `addListener(ChangeListener)` or `removeListener(ChangeListener)`.

-* Typical usage: eager evaluation, input validation.
+* Typical usage: eager evaluation (when a binding's dependency is changed, recalculate the binding) , input validation.

 * Inside a listener, the property's value cannot be changed.
 The work arround is to call `Platform.runLater(runnable)`